VARIABLE RATE LOAN

 A revolving line of credit is essentially an overdraft where you can at any time draw the loan balance up to the original amount borrowed.
 Usually minimum repayments on a Line of Credit facility are interest only.
 If used properly, the borrower may not have to take out new loans for future purposes thereby saving in loan setup cost and government charges.
 Lines of Credit often have higher interest rates than variable rate loans and can be a trap for those who aren’t good at budgeting.
 So if you want the flexibility but would prefer the safety of set monthly repayments, an offset facility may be a better option.

 When initially introduced, these loans were for certain professional bodies who had agreements with Banks whereby their members would receive an interest rate discount.
-These days the Professional Packages are available to almost anyone depending on whether you qualify.
-Providing you borrow a minimum loan amount and/or meet household income requirements, you can qualify for this loan package.
-Essentially the loans are a variable rate loan but offered at a discounted interest rate and often with reduced application fees.
+These days the Packaged Loans are available to everyone providing you borrow a minimum loan amount and/or meet minimum equity requirements.
+The loans are either variable or fixed rate loans offered at a discounted interest rate and often with nil application fees (an annual package fee will normally apply).

-Bridging finance allows borrower to purchase a new property while he waits for his current property to sell.
+Bridging finance allows a borrower to purchase a new property while they wait for their current property to sell.
 This can be useful if the settlement date of the new property purchase takes place before the sale of the original property.
 If these two transactions are, say, several weeks apart, bridging finance can help fill that gap.

 Splitting a loan is a great way to reduce the effects of interest rate movements while you retain the flexibility offered by a variable rate loan.
-Your variable rate loan accesses to featured afforded by a variable rate loan and your fixed rate portion is protecting you against interest rate movements on that portion of your borrowings.
+Your variable portion accesses the features afforded by a variable rate loan and your fixed portion is protecting you against interest rate movements during the fixed rate period.
 Split loans are sometimes called “combination loans”.

 LOW DOC LOANS